Bridgetek/IDP-1000-04A/source/BSP/README.md

 - Front panel submodule containing ambient light and TOF distance sensors
 - MicroSD card connector for RP2040
 - BT817 EVE GPU display controller with 64 MByte serial Flash
-- 10" LCD TFT LVDS with capacitive touchscreen
+- 10.1" TFT LCD panel with capacitive touchscreen
 - Buzzer transducer on submodule, for EVE GPU alert sounds
+- Custom 8-pin connector for 9-24Vdc power input

 ## Software Features
 The BSP is designed as a support package for devices.
 Sample usage can be found in *bsp_test.c*